mossprescott/pynand/README.md

 # From Nand to Tetris in Python

 An alternative language and test harness for doing the exercises from the amazing book/course [Nand To Tetris](https://www.nand2tetris.org).
-My goal is to provide a better experience as compared to the tools provided by the authors:
+This version, in Python, may provide a better experience as compared to the tools provided by the authors:

 * No need to install Java
 * No clunky UI
-* You only need python, a text editor, and basic command-line skills.
+* You only need Python, a text editor, and basic command-line skills.

 ## Requirements